netascode/ansible-dc-vxlan/README.md

     - role: cisco.nac_dc_vxlan.dtc.remove
 ```

-The `host` is defined as nac-ndfc1 which references back to the inventory file.
-The `roles` section is where the collection is going to be called.
+The `host` is defined as nac-ndfc1 which references back to the `inventory.yaml` file.
+The `roles` section is where the various collection roles are called.

 The first role is `cisco.nac_dc_vxlan.validate` which is going to validate the data model.
-This is a required step to ensure that the data model is correct and that the data model is going to be able to be processed by the subsequent roles. **This role is going to execute by default even if not defined as it is required for the subsequent roles to execute.** In this example we are commenting out the role to show that it is not required to be defined in the playbook, but if you want to define a playbook that just runs the validation, you would uncomment this role.
+This is a required step to ensure that the data model is correct and that the data model is going to be able to be processed by the subsequent roles.

-The next roles are the `cisco.nac_dc_vxlan.dtc.create`, `cisco.nac_dc_vxlan.dtc.deploy`, and `cisco.nac_dc_vxlan.dtc.remove`.
-These roles are the primary roles that will invoke change in NDFC.
-The `create` role will create all the templates and variable parameters.
-The `deploy` role will deploy those changes to the NDFC controller.
-The `remove` role would remove the data model from the devices in the inventory.
+The subsequent roles are the `cisco.nac_dc_vxlan.dtc.create`, `cisco.nac_dc_vxlan.dtc.deploy`, and `cisco.nac_dc_vxlan.dtc.remove` roles.
+These roles are the primary roles that will invoke changes in NDFC as described earlier.

-> **Note**: For your safety, the `remove` role also requires settings some variables to true under the `group_vars` directory.
-This is done to avoid accidental removal of configuration from NDFC that might impact the network.
-This will be covered in a section below.
+> **Note**: For your safety as indicated ealier, the `remove` role also requires setting some variables to `true` under the `group_vars` directory.
+This is to avoid accidental removal of configuration from NDFC that might impact the network.
+This will be covered in more detail below.

-Since each of these roles are separate, you may configure the playbook to only execute the roles that are required.
-For example, as you are building your data model and getting to know the collection, you may comment out the `deploy` and `remove` roles to only execute the `validate` and `create` role.
+The playbook can be configured to execute only the roles that are required.
+For example, as you are building your data model and familiarizing yourself with the collection, you may comment out the `deploy` and `remove` roles and only execute the `validate` and `create` roles.
 This provides a quick way to make sure that the data model is structured correctly.

 ### See Also